p3l6/blog/about/hobbies/index.md

 When I compete solo, I am at the grade 3 level.
 I have a [list of contests](/about/hobbies/pipes/solos) that I have done.

-I sometimes upload bagpipe videos to my [youtube channel](/about/card).
+I sometimes upload a bagpipe video to my [youtube channel](/about/card).

+I have some notes about [products and supplies](/about/hobbies/pipes/supplies) that I like to use.

 ## Woodworking